 Finding the right groups to join proves difficult when the LinkedIn Group market is an entirely flooded one.
 The key to locating the ‘right fit’ is to turn the mirror on one’s own business and narrow down which topics or industries are of greatest importance to your company’s future and survival.
 The more obscure, the better: Break down your interests into microcosmic categories to ensure you’re distilling your LinkedIn Groups to the best and brightest in the customer service, customer experience, and contact center industries.

-For our part, we are on the LinkedIn bandwagon, and have begun shepherding our own LinkedIn group with a niche emphasis on call centers, call-backs, and other technologies and related news.
+For our part, we are on the LinkedIn bandwagon and have begun shepherding our own LinkedIn group with a niche emphasis on call centers, call-backs, and other call center technology trends and related news.
 The end goal?
 To become a forum for meaningful engagement, for brainstorming solutions, for sharing relevant industry news and trends, and for inviting partners to collaborate with us and each other in bettering the contact center industry.

 Some of the content we have already begun sharing includes:

 - ‘State of the Union’ analyses of call center technology

 - Annual news roundups on call center earnings

 … and some other fun things, too.
 Please join us on our LinkedIn Group journey by visiting us here.
 We look forward to having the conversations that matter to the greater contact center world, and having them with you.

 Learn the key ingredients for making customer happiness the forefront of every business interaction.